rhindere/cmaple/doc/source/README.md

 MAPLE supports the ThreatGrid API for read/write.

 At the time of writing, limited testing has been performed for write operations

+    For a list of supported operations for the FMC leaf, run maple_cli.py with the '-h threatgrid' parameters.

 ##### ThreatGrid REST API - Instantiating an AMP leaf with Python